 How often you clip your SWD is a personal preference.
 If you are going to show your dog, usually once a year is the norm, as the coat should be at least an inch in length.
 If you are not going to show your dog, usually twice a year or more would be appropriate.
 If you are using your dog for work, many people like to keep the coat short.

 A Spanish Water Dog's coat should never be brushed, combed or blow dried.
-The dog should be bathed only when it is dirty, using a mild shampoo without heavy conditioners.
+The dog should be bathed using a mild shampoo without heavy conditioners.
 A shampoo containing Tea Tree Oil seems to work well on the SWDs coat, although many people prefer different shampoos.
 The shampoo should be worked through the coat as if you were washing a sweater and should not be rubbed vigorously, rather the shampoo should be worked through the coat gently.
 Be sure to remove all the shampoo with tepid water.
 Squeeze excess water out with your hands.
-The coat should not be rubbed with a towel, but blotted and allowed to air dry.
+The coat should not be rubbed with a towel, but blotted and allowed to air or crate dry.

 After a several months, the coat will start to "felt" or mat and form cords.
 In order to maintain the cords, look for areas where the coat is matted.
-You should pull the mat apart with your fingers from the ends down to the skin, or the skin up, depending where you find the most weakness.
+You should pull the mat apart with your fingers from either the ends down to the skin, or the skin up, depending where you find the most weakness.
 Find a natural separation, and tear with your fingers.
 Many times the areas where the dog lays become matted, for instance on the back legs and must be maintained.
 Another area of concern is behind the ears.
 Wearing a collar all the time can make matts worse around the neck area.

 If you follow these directions, you should be able to easily maintain the Spanish Water Dog's coat as it should be.

 The Spanish Water Dog is a rustic herding dog, and its coat and care reflect this.